 For those who don’t yet have the new IHG Premier Card, in this post I wanted to look at seven reasons to apply for this card, especially now that this card has an increased welcome bonus.
 In no particular order:

-The IHG Premier Card has an increased welcome bonus of 100,000 IHG Rewards Club points after spending $3,000 within the first three months.
-You can earn a further 5,000 bonus points when you add an authorized user and they make their first purchase within that same timeframe.
+The IHG Premier Card has an increased welcome bonus of 80,000 IHG Rewards Club points after spending $2,000 within the first three months.

 The best part is that you’re eligible for this card even if you have the old IHG credit card.